History of the Trust

 The 'Warnact' name was changed to Warwickshire Wildlife Trust in 1990.
-We now have 23,000 members and protect over 65 nature reserves across Coventry, Warwickshire and Solihull with the support and involvement of hundred of regular volunteers.
+We now have 24,000 members and protect over 65 nature reserves across Coventry, Warwickshire and Solihull with the vital support and involvement of hundreds of regular volunteers.

 Timeline of our history

 - 1956 - The West Midlands Trust for Nature Conservation is formed by eight members united in a common aim to protect the wildlife of Warwickshire, Worcestershire and Staffordshire.

 - 1957 - By the end of the first year, balance sheets record that the company had a total value of £66 2s 6d.

 - 1970 - Warwickshire, now independent, becomes Warwickshire Nature Conservation Trust (Warnact), with 200 members and manages two wetland nature reserves, Alvecote Pools and Temple Balsall.
 Warnact also served as a play on words in that we would warn of threats to the environment and act to remedy those threats.